Student Teaching Application Process

 5. Application for Degree Signed by Advisor – This document is required if you plan to graduate upon the conclusion of student teaching.
 This item is optional for MAT students.
 If you do not plan on graduating after student teaching, please include a note stating that a degree is not being pursued after student teaching at this time.

-6. MoGEA - Missouri General Education Assessment (MoGEA)
+6. MoGEA (Undergrads Only) - Missouri General Education Assessment (MoGEA)

 MoGEA Cut Scores